devviktoria/samples/jesterclub/README.md

 # Jester Club Web Site
-This is going to be a simple website about jokes.
+This is going to be a small website where people can post jokes.
-Currently I started working on the backend of the site, which is a Web API that uses a MongoDB database.

 ## Technical information
- Web API: It's written in C#.
-It uses the ASP.NET Core 5 Web API technology and the MongoDB's C# driver.
+It has a MongoDB database.
+The backend is a ASP.NET Core Web API, ehich uses the MongoDB's C# driver.
+The client side is in Angular.
+Please note that this project is in an early stage.